keks24/raspberry-pi-luks/README.md

 ```

 ### Optional fancy SSH ASCII banner
-`dropbear-initramfs` allows to set a custom `ASCII banner`, which is shown, when logging into the `initramfs`.
+`dropbear-initramfs` allows to set a custom `ASCII banner`, which is shown, when connecting to the `initramfs`.

 #### Configuring dropbear-initramfs
 To do this, the parameter `-b` has to be appended to the configuration file `/etc/dropbear-initramfs/config`: